zwRuan/g2/README.md

 pip install torch==2.3.0 torchvision==0.18.0 torchaudio==2.3.0 --index-url https://download.pytorch.org/whl/cu121
 pip install -r g2_eval_requirements.txt
 ```
+> **Note**: The reason we use two separate conda environments is that the code used for evaluating diversity metrics (such as self-BLEU, EAD, and Sentence-BERT) references the open-source project [RLHF Gen Diversity](https://github.com/facebookresearch/rlhf-gen-div), which relies on `sentence-transformers`.
+This library conflicts with the `transformers` library used in the G2 model, so we isolate the two environments to avoid conflicts.

 # Evaluation
 We provide generation and evaluation scripts for each benchmark under `scripts`.